Oh yes, this is my DIY Dream Cream recipe inspired by the famous body lotion from LUSH.

-It’s not that hard to make, with simple ingredients and not a single wax in sight.
+This DIY version is not that hard to make, with simple ingredients and not a single wax in sight.

 What I used:

-1 tsp. vitamin E oil
+Optional: 1 drop vitamin E oil

 1. Melt your butter

 Get your double boiler going.
 For a double boiler you need a heat proof pot with a few inches of water in.
 Put it on the stove on low heat.
-When the water gets hot (not boiling), put a smaller heat proof container inside of it (like a small sauce pan or glass bowl).
+When the water gets hot (not boiling), put a smaller heat proof container inside of it (like a small sauce pan or glass cup).
 Melt the butter in your double boiler until it’s completely liquid.